-Tooth Extractions Madison, WI
+Tooth Extractions Madison and Sun Prairie, WI

 If you are in need of having a tooth removed, you are in good hands.
 Your Dental Health Associates of Madison dentist will ensure that you are comfortable throughout the entire process.

-Your DHA dentist may recommend a tooth removal (extraction) for one of many reasons:
+The dentists at Dental Health Associates may recommend a tooth removal (extraction) for one of many reasons:

 - not enough space available for developing wisdom teeth